contygm/ember-calendar/README.md

 `ember g route name-of-route --path=/name-of-route`

+`ember g controller name-of-app`

 ## Models

-- Definition: Blue print of data structures
+- Blue print of data structures

-## Routes
+## Actions
+- model manipulations are best in Controller
-- best place for model related actions
+- transitions best in Routes
+- Controller bubbles up to Route, but not necessarily a good idea to have one action split in 2